iknek/iknek.github.io/content/post/external-content.md

 ## Object oriented programming patterns guide

 In the winter of 2021, I was taking the TDA552 course at Chalmers (Object Oriented Programming).
-Whilst revising for the oral exam, and I friend and I became increasingly frustrated for two reasons.
+Whilst revising for the oral exam, a friend and I became increasingly frustrated for two reasons.

 1. A fair bit of online information about OOP design patterns was innacurate, or difficult to understand.
 2. Classic literature (books, lectures, etc) was often very long, and contained much unneccessary information.